Welcome to St. Stephen’s!

 I think it is safe to say that this is a community of people who serve.
 We express our faith actively in the world, in our work lives and as volunteers, both collectively and individually.
 Radical Love, FISH, and Green Faith are deep in our common culture.
 Some of us serve in schools, shelters, and environmental causes, on boards of community groups, and even in politics.
 We certainly do not all agree about our various passions and causes, but we work hard to create a lively conversation about how our faith values support us to serve our community and our world.
 We also rejoice in our connections to other congregations and religions traditions as a founding member of the Lower Columbia Interfaith Community.

-So enjoy exploring our website, and come see us soon, and in the meantime let me know if you have any questions.
+So enjoy exploring our website, and come see us soon, and in the meantime let us know if you have any questions.